samiemostafavi/SoapyADRV9361/README.md

 ### ADRV Board

-Copy "board" folder to the SD card and then run make
+Copy "board" folder to the SD card and then run make.

 NOTE: In the current version make should be done after every boot-up.